IQTLabs/satcom-relay/README.md

 # Satellite Communication Relay

-A SATCOM platform for relaying messages in remote locations
+A SATCOM platform for relaying messages in remote locations.
+This project provides a standard interface for messages to be relayed over a Satcom link.
+Initially, this is  using the RockBlock Iridium 9603 satellite modem, but the system is designed to be able to handle any other satcom system designed for small burst data transmissions.

 ## About